Get PeakVisor App

 • The Warming Hut is a cozy breakfast joint that has maintained somewhat of a classic character over the years.
 Mammoth has become busy and sophisticated, but The Warming Hut remains relaxed and simple.
 This place is right downtown, so you just can’t miss it.
 Plus, if you load up on a great breakfast, you won’t have to stop skiing to eat at one of the overpriced places on the mountain.
 It’s a win-win situation here.

-• If you somehow decide to not stop for breakfast at The Warming Hut, it must be because you’re trying to get toasty.
-The Stove has got that toasty vibe, even toastier than The Warming Hut.
+• If you somehow decide not to stop for breakfast at The Warming Hut, it must be because you’re trying to get toasty.
+The Stove has that toasty vibe, even toastier than The Warming Hut.
 In all other respects, however, the two are pretty similar.
-Basically, breakfast in Mammoth is the thing to do so don’t miss it.
+Basically, breakfast in Mammoth is the thing to do, so don’t miss it.

 • Looking for Mexican eats?
 Don’t go to Gomez’s, the option in the ski village.
 This place is all the more embarrassing since California generally has mythically good Mexican food.
 Instead, I highly recommend a trip to town for El Charro Taqueria, even if it’s slightly less convenient.

-For those on a budget or looking to stay home and cook, Mammoth Lakes has two supermarkets with fairly priced food.
+Mammoth Lakes has two supermarkets with reasonably priced food for those on a budget or looking to stay home and cook.
 There is a Vons and a Grocery Outlet, both right in town.

 Events and Après-ski